Donovan Raiola

-Donovan Raiola (/raɪˈoʊlə/ ry-OH-lə; born December 13, 1982) is an American football coach and former player who is the offensive line coach for the Nebraska Cornhuskers.
+Donovan Raiola (/raɪˈoʊlə/ ry-OH-lə; born December 13, 1982) is an American football coach and former player who was most recently the offensive line coach for the Nebraska Cornhuskers.
 He played professionally in as a center in the National Football League (NFL).
 Raiola was signed by the St. Louis Rams as an undrafted free agent in 2006.
 He played college football for the Wisconsin Badgers.
 He played high school football at Kamehameha Schools in Honolulu, Hawaii.

 Raiola was also a member of the Pittsburgh Steelers, Seattle Seahawks, Arizona Cardinals, Chicago Bears, Tampa Bay Buccaneers, Omaha Nighthawks, and Washington Redskins.
-He is the younger brother of former Nebraska and NFL center Dominic Raiola and the uncle of current Cornhuskers quarterback Dylan Raiola.
+He is the younger brother of former Nebraska and NFL center Dominic Raiola and the uncle of current Oregon Ducks quarterback Dylan Raiola.

 College career

 At Wisconsin, Raiola started 39 games and was a team captain for his senior year.
 He was named an honorable mention to the All-Big Ten Conference team three times.